Snapchat/KeyDB-docs/docs/replication.md

 into `keydb.conf`, that may be different than the forwarded port in case the port is remapped.

-In order to fix both issues, it is possible, since KeyDB 3.2.2, to force a replica to announce an arbitrary pair of IP and port to the master.
+In order to fix both issues, it is possible, to force a replica to announce an arbitrary pair of IP and port to the master.
 The two configurations directives to use are: